 Figurative language can empower the message, making it more dramatic, visual, and memorable.
-The Hebrew prophecies are filled with powerful drama. “... they are the eyes of the LORD, which run to and fro through the whole earth” (Zec.
-4:10); “they refused to hearken, and pulled away the shoulder, and stopped their ears, that they should not hear” (Zec.
+The Hebrew prophecies are filled with powerful drama.
+“For the eyes of the LORD run to and fro throughout the whole earth, to shew himself strong in the behalf of them whose heart is perfect toward him” (2 Ch.
+16:9); “they refused to hearken, and pulled away the shoulder, and stopped their ears, that they should not hear” (Zec.
 7:11); “Howl, fire tree, for the cedar is fallen” (Zec.
 11:2); “there is a voice of the howling of the shepherds; for their glory is spoiled” (Zec.
 11:3); “and I took my staff, even Beauty, and cut it asunder” (Zec.
 11:10); “As an eagle stirreth up her nest, fluttereth over her young, spreadeth abroad her wings, taketh them, beareth them on her wings” (De.
 32:11).
 Christ used figurative language in the same way (e.g., hiding a candle under a bushel basket, Mt.
 5:15; kicking against the pricks.
 Acts 26:14).

 Figurative language can condense the message.
 For example, the image of Daniel 2 that Nebuchadnezzar saw in his dream is described in five verses (Da.
 2:31-35).
 But even the briefest interpretation of the dream requires 10 verses (Da.
 2:36-45).
 And in fact, many entire books have been written to explain that one figure.